Speed limits in New Zealand: 110 km/h limits

 Following the opening of the Hamilton section of the Waikato Expressway in July 2022, the 110 km/h limit on the expressway was extended northward to the Hampton Downs interchange.

 As of November 2024, the SH 1 Kapiti Expressway, from north of Raumati interchange to south of the Ōtaki northern interchange, has the speed limit increased to 110km/h on a 24.5 km stretch.

 As of April 2025, the SH 1/SH 76 Christchurch Southern Motorway has the speed limit increased to 110km/h on a 17.7 km stretch, the first motorway to have that speed increase on the South Island.

 As of May 2025, another section of SH 1 Northern Gateway Toll Road, from north of Orewa to just south of the Johnstone’s Hill Tunnels, has the speed limit increased to 110km/h on a 5.5km stretch.

 As of July 2025, another section of SH 1, from north of Puhoi to Warkworth, has the speed limit increased to 110km/h on a 15 km stretch.

+As of February 2026, another section of SH 1 Transmission Gully, from north of Linden to Paekākāriki, has the speed limit increased to 110km/h on a 27 km stretch.